aaDHumanities/dha2025-org/_pages/conferences.md

   nav: "conference-nav"
 ---

 Beginning in 2012, the aaDH has hosted the *Digital Humanities Australasia* conference once every two years.
-This conference was due in 2020, but postponed due to COVID19.
-The conference will [resume in 2023](/conferences/dha2023).

 The [Alliance of Digital Humanities Organisations](https://adho.org/) also organises and sponsors an [annual international conference](https://adho.org/conference/), which may be of interest to aaDH members.